brndnmtthws/brndn-io/content/posts/taking-pleasure-in-others-success/index.md

 "when-youre-authentic-rejection-is-a-gift" >}}), courageous, and put themselves out there not for fame, but with a sincere desire to find connection and love.
 Seeing them navigate challenges and achieve moments of happiness is genuinely uplifting.
-It's a powerful reminder that celebrating others' victories can bring immense satisfaction.
+Watching it makes me want to root for people more often.
 This feeling of finding joy in others' success, sometimes called "compersion," is essentially the opposite of Schadenfreude.
 Actively cultivating it can strengthen social bonds and even improve our own sense of well-being.[^3]